 Of the £4 billion that’s been set aside to transition towards 2030, £1.3 billion is being invested in electric vehicle charging points.

-Like the UK, Germany, Ireland and the Netherlands are intending to ban petrol and diesel cars by 2030.
+Like the UK, Germany, Ireland and the Netherlands are also intending to ban petrol and diesel cars by 2030.

 Norway however, has an even more ambitious target than the UK.
-It hopes to have enacted its ban by 2025.
+It hopes to have banned petrol and diesel cars by 2025.

 Should I buy a petrol, diesel or hybrid car before the ban?

 The government wants to encourage as many drivers as possible to embrace eco-motoring and move towards less-polluting cars.